Position Title

 Research Focus

 Professor Darwent’s interests lie primarily in animal skeletal remains from archaeological sites and how these remains can shed light on past human subsistence economies and past environments.
 Over the past 25 years her arctic field research has taken her to western Alaska, northwestern Greenland, and the high arctic islands of Nunavut.
-In collaboration with Bowdoin College and the Greenland National Museum, research continued at the site of Iita in northwestern Greenland with support of the National Science Foundation in 2016.
-Since 2013, graduate students at UC Davis have been working in collaboration with the Native village of Shaktoolik, Alaska, to investigate subsistence fishing and the archaeological record in this part of Norton Sound.
+In collaboration with Bowdoin College and the Greenland National Museum, she conducted archaeological field work in northwestern Greenland, including the site of Iita (Etah) with support of the National Science Foundation (2004-2016).
+Since 2013, graduate students at UC Davis have been working in collaboration with Shaktoolik Native Corporation in Alaska, to investigate subsistence fishing and the archaeological record in this part of Norton Sound.

 Publications